 I came to the research for this book during my investigations into molecular mechanisms that could explain cell death in conditions like Alzheimer’s disease: as I describe in the introduction to the book, I increasingly felt that medico-scientific research left me removed from questions central to the experience of cognitive decline: how do patients and caregivers cope with dementia in daily life; how do they experience memory loss; and how do they negotiate with what is perhaps best described as the cultural mainstream narrative about dementia (a narrative of loss, decline, dependence, passivity – a narrative of living death).
 In the search for answers to these questions I began reading narratives by patients and caregivers.
 My analysis of these texts in literary terms found form in this book.

 I contrast third-person caregiver and first-person patient accounts from different languages (English, French, German, Italian and Spanish) and a range of media (memoirs, diaries, picture and photo books as well as film and comic).
 I particularly focus on the poetical and political questions these narratives raise: what images do narrators appropriate; what narrative plot do they adapt; and how do they draw on established strategies of life-writing.
-But I also explore how these accounts engage with the culturally dominant Alzheimer’s narrative, and address how they relate to discourses of gender and aging.
+But I also explore how these accounts engage with the culturally dominant Alzheimer’s narrative, and address how they relate to discourses of gender and ageing.

-Bringing together literary scholarship and the medico-scientific understanding of dementia as a neurodegenerative condition, I argue that, first, patients’ articulations must be made central to dementia discourse; and second, committed alleviation of caregiver burden through social support systems and altered healthcare policies requires significantly altered views about aging, dementia, and Alzheimer’s patients.
+Bringing together literary scholarship and the medico-scientific understanding of dementia as a neurodegenerative condition, I argue that, first, patients’ articulations must be made central to dementia discourse; and second, committed alleviation of caregiver burden through social support systems and altered healthcare policies requires significantly altered views about ageing, dementia, and Alzheimer’s patients.

 Among the memoirs, photo and picture books, comics and films discussed in my book are: